praiskup/praiskup.github.io/_posts/2018-05-21-copr-ci-and-custom-source-method.md

-Consider you want to build some RPM package for each change in [upstream][ref-upstream-def] VCS repository, or consider you want to have an RPM repository in hand which provides the bleeding edge (git) version of the RPM(s) in question.
+Consider you want to build some RPM package for each change in [upstream][ref-upstream-def] VCS repository, or consider you want to have an RPM repository in hand which provides the bleeding edge (git) version of some RPM(s).
 Copr build-system is the natural tool for such task nowadays, but...
 Also assume that the project development (of which you might or might not be part of) is conservative enough to not accept changes specific to Copr build-system.
 It means you probably want to use the Custom source method.

 In this post, I'll work with [GNU tar][ref-tar] project using Autoconf.
 Mainly because adding support for RPM oriented tools like